aditya43/forum-tdd/readme.md

 ## About This Project

-This is a fully functional forum app built in Laravel framework with a Test Driven Development.
+Fully functional forum app built in a Laravel framework, using the Test Driven Development technique.

 ## Current Status